 Trying an e-Bike is as easy as going to your local bike shop and taking a test ride.
-If that's not your cup of tea, look to bikeshare programs like Mobike who just launched an e-Bike share program in Washington DC.
+If that's not your cup of tea, look to bikeshare programs like Mobike which just launched an e-Bike share program in Washington DC.
 When riding an electric bike for the first time, take a long ride.
-The fun and novelty of an e-Bike is apparent on the very first surge of power, but on a longer ride, you can really appreciate the convenience and possibility's.
-What else is out there Beyond the basics two types of e-Bikes we talked about, there are new some possibilities emerging.
+The fun and novelty of an e-Bike is apparent on the very first surge of power, but on a longer ride, you can really appreciate the convenience and possibilities.
+What else is out there?

+Beyond the basic two types of e-Bikes we talked about, there are some new possibilities emerging.
 Look no further than the Tern GSD, this e-Bike has capabilities well outside a normal bicycle.
 This folding electric bike can carry more than one person, hundreds of pounds of gear or large objects on the back.
 It can also use two batteries extending its range.

-Visibility The main forms of visibility we focus on are passive and active visibility.
-Things like reflectors and bright colors are forms of passive visibility, while lights and blinkers are great examples of an active visibility.
+The main forms of visibility we focus on are passive and active visibility.
+Things like reflectors and bright colors are forms of passive visibility, while lights and blinkers are great examples of active visibility.
 Passive visibility Many rides start in the light only to pass into darkness as the ride stretches on.
-Provided that your ride is under street lamps or some form of light install reflective materials onto their products and work like the reflector on your bike, taking any light thrown at you and returning it back to the source.
-Where passive reflectivity falls short, is when there is no light source to activate the visibility.
-Active visibility When the area is lacking a light source you need to create that light to keep yourself safe.
-For cyclists, lights and blinkers are the most common visibility product.
+Provided that your ride is under street lamps or some form of light, passive visibility will get you home safely.
+The lowly reflector is the most common form of passive visibility.
+Luckily, reflectors are required by the CPSC to be installed on all bicycles sold in the United States.
+Reflectors come in two colors, white (front and wheels) and red (rear).
+Additionally, many apparel companies install reflective materials onto their products and work like the reflector on your bike, taking any light thrown at you and returning it back to the source.
+Where passive reflectivity falls short is when there is no light source to activate the visibility.

+Active visibility When the area is lacking a light source, you need to create that light to keep yourself safe.
+For cyclists, lights and blinkers are the most common visibility products.
 Where the light and the blinker differ is that blinkers are designed to be seen while lights allow a rider to both see and be seen.

 Great lights are usually rechargeable and use an LED bulb.
-For riders who spend a lot of time off-road or on unlit paths these lights are a necessity.
+For riders who spend a lot of time off-road or on unlit paths, these lights are a necessity.
 While most mount onto the handlebar or helmet, there are a few companies who integrate lights into the bike or helmet.
 Blinkers are usually battery operated and use an LED to flash intermittently.
 These blinkers can easily be mounted to your bicycle and in some instances, are incorporated into helmets, gloves, shoes, saddles and handlebars.
+What to use?

-What to use Overall, think ahead before your next ride and pack to insure you can see while others can see you.
+Overall, think ahead before your next ride and pack to ensure you can see while others can see you.
 Mount a pair of blinkers to the bike (one front and one back) so when you get stuck in low light conditions, you can simply switch the blinkers on.
 If your route is going to be unlit for any distance, a front light makes riding safer.
 Additionally, be sure to wear highly visible clothing in combination with any other gadgets.